Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: Abstract

 \section{Abstract}

-The sensitivity of antenna-coupled field-effect transistors (TeraFETs) to terahertz (THz) radiation has been shown to improve continuously with decreasing temperature.
-In this work, we first present a quantitative evaluation of the temperature-dependent noise-equivalent power (NEP) of recently developed patch-antenna-coupled TeraFET detectors resonant at 540~GHz, with measurements down to 20~K. Based on these results, we project NEP values approaching 1 to 2~pW/$\sqrt{\textrm{Hz}}$ under efficient power coupling-comparable to state-of-the-art superconducting niobium transition-edge sensors (TESs) operated at 4~K. Building on these findings in the sub-1~THz range, a compact, low-noise, liquid-nitrogen-cooled (77~K) TeraFET power detection system for spectroscopy applications was realized.
-The system incorporates an 8$\times$8 pixel-binned detector array fabricated in a commercial 65~nm Si-CMOS process, optimized for operation in the 2.85- to 3.4~THz band, where fast, sensitive and spectrally specific detectors that do not require helium cooling remain scarce.
-Final system characterization was performed in the focal plane of a 2.85\mbox{-}THz quantum-cascade laser delivering approximately 2~mW of optical power.
-An experimental linear dynamic range exceeding 67~dB was achieved without saturation (for 1~Hz-detection bandwidth).
-The system provides a -~3~dB detection bandwidth of 5~MHz vastly exceeding that of conventional thermal detectors (typically 1~kHz), thus potentially enabling advanced applications such as time-resolved THz spectroscopy down to the sub-$\mu$s scale.
-Combined with its broad temperature operability and compact design, the system is particularly well suited for space- and payload-constrained platforms such as balloon- and satellite-based missions, where deep cryogenic cooling is impractical.
+We show that the sensitivity of antenna-coupled field-effect transistors (FETs) to terahertz (THz) radiation improves continuously with decreasing temperature.
+The noise-equivalent power (NEP) of \qty{540}{\GHz} patch-antenna-coupled FETs decreases as temperature reduces to \qty{20}{K}.
+We project NEP values approaching \qtyrange{1}{2}{\pico\watt\per\sqrt\Hz} under efficient power coupling conditions \JH{(e.g., using a superstrate Si-lens)}, which is comparable to superconducting niobium transition-edge sensors (TESs) at \qty{4}{K}.
+Building on these findings, a compact, low-noise, liquid-nitrogen-cooled (\qty{77}{K}) \JH{FET-based direct (incoherent) THz-power sensing system} for spectroscopy applications was realized.
+Here, an 8\(\times\)8 pixel-binned detector array fabricated in a commercial 65\mbox{-}nm Si-CMOS process, was optimized for operation in the \qtyrange{2.85}{3.4}{\THz} band.
+Characterization was performed in the focal plane of a 2.85\mbox{-}THz quantum-cascade laser delivering \(\sim\)2~mW of THz power.
+A linear dynamic range exceeding \qty{67}{dB} was achieved without saturation (for 1~Hz-detection bandwidth).
+The system provides a \qty{-3}{dB} readout bandwidth of \qty{5}{MHz}, exceeding that of conventional thermal detectors (typically \qty{1}{kHz}).
+Combined with its broad temperature operability \JH{(\qtyrange{20}{300}{\kelvin})} and compact design, the system is particularly well suited for space- and payload-constrained platforms such as balloon- and satellite-based missions, where deep cryogenic cooling is impractical.